Empowering Construction with Reliable Testing Expertise Services in India

 Anchors pull testing is usually performed with an objective to measure the performance of the anchor installation and to verify whether it can pull out forces or not.
 In simpler terms, it establishes the load capacity strength of fixings that have been installed or fitted into slabs, walls, soffits etc.

-Pull out Test
+Anchor Pull out Test

 Whole Building Air Tightness Testing is specifically designed to ascertaining the air tightness of a building envelope.
 This test essentially tracks unintentional introduction of air through the outside envelope of a building from any of its structural components like